Cancer of the prostate is the most common type of cancer and the second leading cause of cancer deaths among American men.

 As with any cancer, early detection is the key to successful treatment.
 At Urology of Indiana, we encourage men age 40 and over to schedule a prostate exam and PSA blood test.

-The cause of prostate cancer remains unknown.
-The risk of developing prostate cancer increases as a man ages.
-Almost all patients with prostate cancer are older than 50 and 80 percent are over age 65.
-For reasons not currently known, black Americans have the higher incidence.
-A family history of prostate cancer in a brother or father also doubles one´s chances of getting prostate cancer.
-There is emerging evidence to date that diet, nutrition and obesity may play a role in developing prostate cancer.
+A family history of prostate cancer in a brother or father significantly increases chances of getting prostate cancer.
+There is emerging evidence to date that diet, nutrition and obesity may also play a role in developing prostate cancer.

-In addition, the American Urologic Association (AUA) recommends that early detection of and risk assessment for prostate cancer should be offered to asymptomatic men 40 years of age or older who have a life expectancy of at least 10 years.
+The guidelines related to initiation of screening unfortunately remain variable and somewhat controversial.
+UOI physicians believe early detection of and risk assessment for prostate cancer should be offered to asymptomatic men 40 years of age or older and those who have a life expectancy of at least 10 years.
 Men who wish to be screened should have both a prostate-specific antigen (PSA) test and a digital rectal exam (DRE).
-The decision to proceed to prostate biopsy should be based not only on PSA and DRE results, but should take into account multiple factors including free and total PSA, patient age, PSA velocity, PSA density, family history, ethnicity, prior biopsy history and comorbidities.
+MRI of the prostate has an increasingly common and important role in the risk assessment for clinically significant prostate cancer.
+The decision to proceed to prostate biopsy should be based not only on PSA and DRE results but consider multiple factors including free and total PSA, patient age, PSA velocity, PSA density (PSA/Prostate Volume), family history, ethnicity, prior biopsy history and comorbidities.

-A prostate biopsy involves removal of a small tissue sample that is examined under a microscope and is the ONLY way to determine conclusively if a growth is cancerous.
-Unfortunately there are no current imaging studies that can detect prostate cancer.
-Tissue samples are usually obtained by inserting an ultrasound probe into the rectum to visualize the prostate on a monitor.
-A thin needle is placed through the probe into the prostate.
+A prostate biopsy involves removal of small tissue samples that are examined under a microscope and is the ONLY way to determine conclusively the presence of prostate cancer.
+The tissue samples are obtained by inserting an ultrasound probe into the rectum to visualize the prostate on a monitor.
+If a fusion biopsy is performed, the MRI images are integrated into the ultrasound platform to guide biopsy location.
+A thin needle is then placed through the probe into the prostate.
 This procedure is known as needle biopsy.
-Local anesthesia is used for a needle biopsy of the prostate, and the procedure is usually performed in the office.
+The brief procedure can be performed in the office or surgery center with either local and/or light sedation.

-At Urology of Indiana we offer a wide range of the latest options available for the treatment of prostate cancer, including robotic surgery and radiation therapy.
-We have dedicated teams of physicians and health providers that specialize exclusively in the treatment of prostate cancer.
-Our focus and specialization allows for the best possible outcomes for our patients that face this common yet significant disease.
+At Urology of Indiana, we offer a wide range of the latest options available for the treatment of prostate cancer including active surveillance, robotic prostatectomy and radiation therapy.
+We have dedicated teams of physicians and health providers that specialize exclusively in the management of prostate cancer.
+Our focus and specialization allow for the best possible outcomes.

-Radical prostatectomy is the surgical removal of the prostate gland and surrounding tissues, including the seminal vesicles and the pelvic lymph nodes.
-Traditionally, surgeons use one of two surgical techniques, including retropubic prostatectomy or perineal prostatectomy.
-With these open surgeries, patients typically remain in the hospital for 3 to 7 days after surgery and are catheterized for 2 to 3 weeks.
+Radical prostatectomy is the surgical removal of the prostate gland and surrounding tissues, including the seminal vesicles +/- the pelvic lymph nodes.
+Traditionally, surgeons used one of two surgical techniques, including retropubic prostatectomy or perineal prostatectomy.
+More commonly, radical prostatectomy is now performed robotically.

-Another option for clinically appropriate patients is robot-assisted laparoscopic surgery -- better known as the da Vinci prostatectomy.
-This minimally invasive technique increases surgeon precision by enhancing the ability to perform complex minimally invasive surgery.
-Benefits can include shorter hospital stay, less post-operative pain, less blood loss, faster recovery and quicker return to work.
+The modern surgical approach is robot-assisted laparoscopic surgery — better known as da Vinci prostatectomy.
+This minimally invasive technique increases the surgeon’s precision by enhancing the ability to perform complex minimally-invasive surgery.
+Benefits include shorter hospital stay, less post-operative pain, less blood loss, faster recovery and quicker return to work.

 Special equipment delivers high doses of radiation to cancerous cells, killing or damaging them so that they cannot grow or spread.
 Although some normal cells may be affected by radiation, most recover fully from the effects of the treatment.
 Unlike chemotherapy, which exposes the entire body to cancer-fighting chemicals, radiation therapy is a local treatment and affects only the part of the body being treated.

 Radiation therapy treatment is a coordinated team effort.
-Our radiation therapy team of medical professionals at Integrated Cancer Care will care for you throughout your course of treatment.
+Our radiation therapy team of medical professionals at our Integrated Cancer Care Centers will care for you throughout your course of treatment.

 Urology of Indiana offers SpaceOAR Hydrogel.
 This is the first and only FDA-cleared spacer to help reduce the radiation dose delivered to the rectum of men undergoing radiation treatment for prostate cancer.
 SpaceOAR is designed and applied to reduce rectal complications and help patients to maintain their quality of life after radiation treatment.